Orchestrator#

 The Application Script#

-Applications interact with the databases through a SmartRedis client.
-In this section, we write an application script to demonstrate how to connect SmartRedis clients in the context of multiple launched databases.
-Using the clients, we retrieve tensors from two databases launched in the driver script, then store the tensors in the colocated database.
+Applications interact with the Orchestrators through a SmartRedis Client.
+In this section, we write an application script to demonstrate how to connect SmartRedis Clients in the context of multiple launched Orchestrators.
+Using the Clients, we retrieve tensors from two Orchestrators launched in the driver script, then store the tensors in the colocated Orchestrators.

 Note